google/googletest/README.md

 *   a C++11-standard-compliant compiler

-*   a POSIX compliant system.
-C++11 is based on ANSI C, which does not include some POSIX functions such as `strdup`, etc. If in doubt, passing compiler flags that enable POSIX functions should help.
+*   Windows, or a POSIX compliant system.

+    Compilers on Cygwin do not enable POSIX compliance by default, leading to errors about missing functions such as `strdup()`, even though the standard libraries provide them.
+Pass e.g. the `-D_GNU_SOURCE` define to enable these functions.

 ## Contributing change